xgr-network/XGR/docs/chain/XRC-GAS_Gas_Price_Behavior.md

 No.

-For dynamic-fee transactions, the paid price is:
+For `DynamicFeeTx`, the paid price is:

 ```text
 min(maxFeePerGas, baseFee + maxPriorityFeePerGas)